 Option #1 Scan them only

-- They will still take time to search as you will still have to flick by page like you would if you had the book in front of you.
+- They'll still take time to search as you'll still have to flick by page like you would if you had the book in front of you.

 Option #2 Scan and transcribe them

-- If you scan and transcribe the records you will have much much more searching capability as you can search by names and dates etc.
+- If you scan and transcribe the records you'll have much much more searching capability as you can search by names and dates etc.

 - Transcription in particular can be pretty expensive and in our experience you need to be very careful about the company you choose.